 Tennis at St Ann's Well Gardens

-St Ann’s Tennis Community Interest Company was set up in summer 2020 in order to manage and maintain the eight tennis courts in St Ann’s Well Gardens, Hove.
+St Ann’s Tennis Community Interest Company was set up in summer 2020 in order to manage and maintain the eight tennis courts in St Ann’s Well Gardens, in Brighton & Hove.

-St Ann’s Tennis is a registered LTA club, and is planning to enter a team in the Brighton & Hove Parks League season in 2021.
+St Ann’s Tennis is a registered LTA club, and we compete in the Brighton & Hove Parks League.

 What is a CIC?

 A Community Interest Company (CIC) is just like a normal limited company but with certain specific conditions.
 CIC assets must belong to the community (which the courts in St Ann’s Well Gardens do), the CIC must be a non-profit organisation and it can’t be sold to an outside commercial buyer.
 All of these things together will secure the future of these courts and enable St Ann’s Tennis to operate as a self-funded tennis facility.

 CICs are actually very similar to charities but are usually not dependent on donations and fundraising.
 St Ann’s Tennis will be self-funding, generating a regular income through “pay-and-play” court bookings and Club membership fees which can then be reinvested in ensuring the courts are well-maintained for the good of the whole community.